LCSB-BioCore/COBREXA.jl/.github/CONTRIBUTING.md

 ## How to test a development version of the package?

-You can use the "devel" feature of Julia packaging system.
+You can use the "develop" feature of Julia packaging system.
 One possible way is here:

-1. Clone the repository as usual, `cd` into the directory
+1. Clone the repository as usual (or find your cloned copy), `cd` into the directory
 2. Start `julia`, type `]` to switch to the packaging interface and type `develop --local .`
 3. The package will be always recompiled and loaded from your local repository.